polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-pre-2.0/tutorials/start-a-private-network/alicebob.md

 original_id: alicebob
 ---

 Before we generate our own keys, and start a truly unique Substrate network, let's learn the fundamentals by starting with a pre-defined network specification called `local` with two pre-defined (and definitely not private!) keys known as Alice and Bob.

+> This portion of the tutorial should be run on a single workstation with a single Substrate binary.
+> If you've followed the tutorial up to this point, you have the correct setup.

 ## Alice Starts First